Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_5_nf_hpc.md

 To make that happen, we’ll use Nextflow configuration files.

 ## 1.5.3 Configuring for the scheduler

+If we were to run `nextflow run config-demo-nf/main.nf` right now without any parameters, the workflow would run entirely on the login node.
+As we've mentioned already, this is not good practice, and we should instead make sure that we are submitting jobs via the HPC scheduler.
+In Nextflow, we do this by specifying the **executor** in the Nextflow **configuration**.

 A Nextflow configuration file (`nextflow.config` or files inside a `config/` directory) defines how and where your workflow runs without changing the workflow code itself.